datalogism/Kastor/corese/readMe.md

  java -Xmx10g -jar corese-server-4.5.0.jar -init "config.properties"
 ```
 ## Named Graphs

+### First version
+In the [Kastor datadump available on Zenodo](https://zenodo.org/records/14382674) the data were organised as follow :
 * The default named graph is the Jena default one :  <urn:x-arq:DefaultGraph>
    -> $\mathcal{K}_{\mathbb{P}(s^*)}$ graphs are tagged with a uuid (see [related SPARQL query](./sparql_queries/get_sample_K_P_s_star.sparql))
 * The graphs related to the distillation process are:
     * http://ns.inria.fr/kstor/#dates_inferenced > corresponding to $\mathcal{G}^{\mathcal{R}\models}_{\mathbb{P}(s^*)}$